 Amy Banse became a member of our board of directors in September 2021, upon the listing of our Class A ordinary shares on the NYSE.
+Ms. Banse is also a member of our nomination and compensation committee.
 Ms. Banse brings leadership and experience in starting, investing in and building businesses and has held several executive leadership roles in doing so.
 Ms. Banse served as senior adviser to the executive committee of Comcast Corporation, a global media and technology company (including Comcast Ventures, LLC, its venture capital arm), from September 2020 to December 2021.
 She previously was an Executive Vice President at Comcast Corporation, and Managing Director and head of funds at Comcast Ventures LLC from January 2011 to September 2020.
 From 2005 to 2011, Ms. Banse was Senior Vice President at Comcast Corporation and President at Comcast Interactive Media, a division of Comcast responsible for developing online strategy and operating its digital properties.
 Ms. Banse joined Comcast in 1991 and early on held various positions, including content development, programming investments and overseeing the development and acquisition of Comcast's cable network portfolio.
-Ms. Banse also serves as a director of Adobe Inc, The Clorox Company and Lennar Corporation.
+Ms. Banse also serves as a director of Adobe Inc, Lennar Corporation, and Anchor, a cloud-based billing and collections platform, and she previously served as a director of The Clorox Company.
 She holds a B.A. from Harvard University and a doctor of law degree from Temple University Law School.